 It feels like people who don’t live with these problems fail to understand there isn’t an easy fix.
 There is just pain management.
 Look — I know that yoga isn’t good for me, and yet every couple of years I give it a go and fuck myself up.
 Why?
 Because everyone else seems to think it’s a great idea.
 When I am deep in pain, I get desperate.
 I do things I know won’t help, or have little chance of helping.
 I drink apple cider vinegar.
 Bicarbonate of soda.
 Lemon juice.
 I try Pilates.
 I stop Pilates.
 I go gluten-free.
 I stop eating sugar.
 I walk more.
 I walk too fast.
 I walk less.
 I don’t walk at all.
 I try yoga.

-Eventually, the pain subsides, because thankfully, in my case, that is just what it does.
+Eventually, the pain of hypermobility syndrome subsides, because thankfully, in my case, that is just what it does.

 When I am in that dark place, I need real support.
 So you want to help?
 Ask me what I need from you.
 I’ll give you a clue — it has nothing to do with yoga.
 So stop telling me to do yoga!

 Hey, now that you’re here!
 Want more inclusive media?
 We do too.
 Consider becoming a Patron of Uncomfortable Revolution.
 You’ll help support Disabled artists and writers, AND we send free gifts.
 Doing good was never so easy.